Estimated reading time: 20 minutes

 If you do want to learn how to use Facebook ads effectively then I would recommend checking out Ben Cumming's Facebook Marketing Training course.
 When it comes to advertising on Facebook, Ben certainly knows his onions.

-Firstly I have to say that I do not consider myself to be an Instagram guru.
+I do not consider myself to be an Instagram guru.
 In fact I am very uncomfortable in front of the camera and don’t feel I lead a very interesting life where I can create stories about myself for others to see.

 I also find it hard to find the time during a wedding to actively create stories.
 Weddings are full on enough without trying to think of interesting things to chuck onto The 'Gram!
 In fact, I struggle to find the time to devote to Instagram full stop.
 It just seems a never ending time sink!